 1. Pass a mandatory criminal background check and drug screen (at the student's expense).

-2. Complete CPR for healthcare professional course and submit a copy of card as verification
+2. Complete American Heart Association BLS Health Care Provider CPR certification and submit a copy of card as verification.

 3. You must show proof of current immunization status.
 The immunization requirements are mandated by the State of Texas for all Allied Health students as part of entry into the program.
 Failure to complete the required immunizations will prevent the student from participating in clinical rotations.
 The immunizations consist of: